 To assist the profession, the Law Society used the Order’s schedule to create separate checklists that relate to the following specific actions, setting out what steps must be taken in each case:

-For more information on these checklists and other practical considerations, registration is now open for a free online CPD presentation on Friday, May 29, 2020, jointly presented by the Law Society and the Manitoba Bar Association.
+For more information on these checklists and other practical considerations, register for this free CPDonline course Executing Documents Remotely jointly presented by the Law Society and the Manitoba Bar Association on Friday, May 29, 2020.

 Although the Order also referenced the execution of transfers and mortgages, the Law Society has not created checklists as the Directive on Witnessing documents under The Real Property Act during Covid-19 dated April 1, 2020 has been extended to July 14, 2020 and may be extended further.
 For information see this latest LSM update Video Witnessing of Land Titles Documents.